-I did have a different post I was going to share today, however with the current situation that is affecting the whole world in many different ways, I wanted to share some content that could be helpful to anyone during this time.
+I wanted to share some content that could be helpful to anyone during this time.
 A lot of people understandably are anxious and frightened.

 There has been a lot of information to process both in the news and on social media, at times it has been so overwhelming for us all I think.

 Although there isn’t much you can do directly, you can abide by your governments regulations and follow all guidelines for all symptoms.
 There are some practises you can do to help combat and relieve some of the stress you might be experiencing.